BaptisteMONDION/Local-VPN-by-VirtualBox-Private-Network/README.md

 - OpenVPN for creating the VPN server and clients.

 This project simulates a secure private network environment using virtual machines, thus facilitating performance and security testing of VPN configurations in a local setup.

+To start the OpenVPN server : sudo systemctl start openvpn@server